espressif/vscode-esp-idf-extension/docs_espressif/en/commands.rst

    * - Save Default SDKCONFIG File (save-defconfig)
      - Generate sdkconfig.defaults files using the project current sdkconfig file.
    * - SDK Configuration Editor
-     - Launch a UI to configure your ESP-IDF project settings.
+     - Launch UI to configure your ESP-IDF project settings.
 This is equivalent to **idf.py menuconfig**.
    * - Search in documentation...
      - Select some text from your source code file and search in ESP-IDF documentation with results right in the VS Code ESP-IDF Explorer tab.
    * - Search Error Hint